 Global Nepali Museum (GNM) is a museum in the Cloud, this is the first database and a virtual museum of its kind in Nepal that features the objects, which are away and are housed in the museum’s around the world.
-This cloud based museum is an effort to brings all the objects under one domain to give an opportunity specially to the Nepali audience, students and researchers to see and study these objects.
+This cloud based museum is an effort to bring all the objects under one domain to give an opportunity specially to the Nepali audience, students and researchers to see and study these objects.